What is a Walkable City?

 - Streets designed for bicyclists, pedestrians, and transit

-Living in a Walkable city offers many benefits other than just convenience.
+Moving to a Walkable city offers many benefits other than just convenience.
 Residents of a Walkable City see improvements in health, environment, finances, and overall community.

 - Average residents of a walkable neighborhood weigh 6-10 pounds less than those who live in sprawling neighborhoods.